xakiin6/MentorPayment/README.md

 2. The Web API uses `json` files to store data so you need to create these two files `c:/datafiles/class.json` `c:/datafiles/review.json`

+3. Run `npm install` to install all client dependancies.

-3. Run `npm start` will start the web client and both the `API` and the `Identity Server`.
+4. Run `npm start` will start the web client and both the `API` and the `Identity Server`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.